Ayrshire Castles & Abbeys that can be visited

 Best known as the place the Kennedy's roasted the Commendator of Crossraguel Abbey over a fire, in an attempt to have him sign over Abbey land, setting off a series of murders.

-The Castle is on the outskirts of the small village of Dunure, 6 miles south of Ayr on the A719 scenic coastal road.
+The Castle is on the outskirts of the small village of Dunure, 6 miles south of Ayr on the A719 scenic coastal road free to visit.
 There is a car park and play area next to the Castle.
 There is also a traditional Scottish pub and cafe at the harbour for meals or drinks.

 AS Page .
 Website .
 KA7 4LW